knordman/getflags/README.md

     better: 'some-text',
     and: true,
     function: true,
-    g: 'and some with space'
+    g: 'and some with space',
+    d: 'when not specified'
 }
 ```